Christian-DAntonio/ChristiansBookStore2-Hope/ChristiansBookStore2/README.txt

 I made tha data folder changes and download the Console packages into the DataAccess Project.
 2:20
 I added the dependencies to the main project.
+2:29
+Had a bunch of erros that I solved fairly quickly.
+Thank Gof I can safely move on.